harshsinha21/cs120-hsinha/notuber/README.md

 Must zoom out to see current location.
 I had to implement Haversine, the geometry formula was not working or maybe something else.

+Question:
+why does this need to be declared before the readystate function. infowindow = new google.maps.InfoWindow({
+            content: "Finding closest vehicle..."
+        });

+        google.maps.event.addListener(currentlocation, 'click', function () {
+            infowindow.open(map, currentlocation);
+        });
+In the readystate function we call the infowindow with the addlistener but for some reason it does not work unless i have a buffer infowindow set in place earlier. is this necessary or is my code just bad/can be improved upon?

+I had some difficulties with mapping the polyline but i took it out of the for loop and it worked!

 Current Time Spent: 13 hrs+